-The cost of the test should be (close to) $150.
-Some students have reported paying as much as $165 depending on the testing center, but it seems the majority of the time, the test fee is $150.
+The cost of the test should be (close to) $160.
+Some testing centers are owned by PSI (test provider)and they charge $96, but it seems the majority of the time, the test fee is $160.

 This money goes to the testing facility, not to the FAA.
 You’ll pay this amount when you register to take the test, either online or over the phone.

 Will your course help me pass the aeronautical knowledge drone test?

 Yes, that’s one of our goals.
 So far, more than 99% of our students pass the test on their first attempt.